 I ”Jubilate Domino” åbenbarede Justin Bland sig desuden som en meget fin kontratenor.
 Det at hans stemme har en vis runding, varme og samtidig dybde og fylde i det høje leje, giver en meget behagelig klang, som nok er lidt atypisk for kontratenorer.
 Han sang desuden med indlevelse og nærvær, og det gjorde sangen interessant for publikum, som fyldte godt på kirkebænkene i Skt.
 Mortens Kirke denne lørdag.

 Alt i alt en meget fin, velproportioneret og vellykket koncert, der igen minder os om, at barokmusikken stadig er sprællevende og inspirerende.
 At man tilmed skulle støde på et atypisk multitalent, var kronen på barokværket.”
-(Klassisk bureau)

 [There was classic baroque from Handel’s “Orlando” from 1733, as well as D. Buxtehude’s “Jubilate Domino”.
 From the more or less unknown repertoire sounded the notes of J W. Hertel in his trumpet concerto no. 3 in D major as well as a concerto for trumpet and oboe.
 And what a trumpet and oboe.